Synchronize Model Components by Broadcasting Events

 An explicit event is an event that you define explicitly.
-Explicit events can have one of these scopes.
+Explicit events can have one of these types.

-You can define explicit events at these levels of the Stateflow hierarchy.
+You can define local events at these levels of the Stateflow hierarchy.

 You can add events to a Stateflow chart by using the Symbols pane, the Stateflow Editor menu, or the Model Explorer.

 In the Modeling tab, under Design Data, select Symbols Pane.

 In the row for the new event, under Type, click the icon and choose: